Expand

 When a noncontrolling interest exists, a number of complex scenarios may arise when goodwill is tested for impairment.
 For example, a reporting unit that includes a partially owned subsidiary could have operations and goodwill from another acquisition assigned to it, or the net assets and goodwill of a partially owned subsidiary might be assigned to more than one reporting unit.
 When goodwill in a reporting unit was generated from multiple acquisitions, including a partial acquisition, the tracking of acquisition-related goodwill may be necessary to appropriately allocate goodwill impairment losses between the controlling and noncontrolling interests.

 The exposure draft on business combinations released by the FASB in 2005 proposed to amend ASC 350-20 to provide guidance on how to determine and allocate subsequent impairment losses to the controlling and noncontrolling interests.
 While the final standard did not include an amendment to provide guidance for allocating a goodwill impairment loss, we believe the exposure draft guidance may provide one acceptable alternative for allocating any such loss.
-The allocation approach provided was:
+The allocation approach provided was as follows:

-If the partially owned subsidiary is part of a reporting unit, the portion of the impairment loss allocated to that subsidiary would be determined by multiplying the goodwill impairment loss by the portion of the carrying amount of the goodwill assigned to that partially owned subsidiary over the carrying amount of the goodwill assigned to the reporting unit as a whole.
+• If the partially owned subsidiary is part of a reporting unit, the portion of the impairment loss allocated to that subsidiary would be determined by multiplying the goodwill impairment loss by the portion of the carrying amount of the goodwill assigned to that partially owned subsidiary over the carrying amount of the goodwill assigned to the reporting unit as a whole.

-The amount of the impairment loss allocated to the partially owned subsidiary would then be allocated to the controlling and noncontrolling interests pro rata based on the relative carrying amounts of goodwill attributed to those interests.
+• The amount of the impairment loss allocated to the partially owned subsidiary would then be allocated to the controlling and noncontrolling interests pro rata based on the relative carrying amounts of goodwill attributed to those interests.

-Example BCG 9-23 provides an example of this allocation approach.
+Example BCG 9-19 provides an example of this allocation approach.

 Allocation of a goodwill impairment loss to the noncontrolling interest when the reporting unit contains multiple acquisitions